 To make life easier, you can use a vacuum cleaner with an upholstery attachment.
 Without the attachment, you risk scratching or damaging the blind.
 Double check how powerful your hoover is because the suction can pull the slats out of shape.

-Occasionally, your Venetian blinds will require a deep clean especially if it’s placed in an area prone to staining, such as the kitchen.
+Occasionally, your Venetian blinds will require a deep clean especially if it’s placed in an area prone to staining, such as the kitchen blinds.
 Here’s a guide to deep cleaning your Venetian blinds both inside and outside.

-Once you’re happy that the blind is clean, you will need to hang it out to dry in order to prevent the build up of mold.
+Once you’re happy that the blind is clean, you will need to hang it out to dry in order to prevent the build-up of mould.
 You can always use a hairdryer on a low setting to help speed up the process.
 If you have a garden fence, you could hang the blind up but make sure it’s secure so it doesn’t fall off and get damaged.

 If you don’t have any outside space, you can clean Venetian blinds in the bath.
 Make sure you put something down in the bath to prevent your blinds from scratching.
 Fill the bath with warm water to cover the blind and then add a detergent.
 Again, clean each slat and, for heavy staining, leave the blind for a few hours or even overnight if required.
 Rinse the blind with cold water and then hang it over the shower rail to dry.

-Vertical blinds traditionally need very little maintainance to remain smart and stylish.
-The vertical slats hang down, preventing them from gathering dust and dirt in the same way as a venetian blind.
-The material of our range of vertical blinds is wipe clean so you should be able to remove most stains with a damp cloth.
+Vertical blinds traditionally need very little maintenance to remain smart and stylish.
+The vertical slats hang down, preventing them from gathering dust and dirt in the same way as a Venetian blind.
+The material of our range of vertical blinds is wipe-clean so you should be able to remove most stains with a damp cloth.